 As we all already know, heat styling causes a lot of damage to our hair.
 But it’s not just the ends of our hair that suffer, it can also cause hair loss, too.
-If you can afford to forego heat styling in favour of air drying, your hair will thank you.
+If you can afford to forego heat styling in favour of air drying.
+Or if you must use heat styling, use the coolest setting.
+Your hair will thank you.

 Do you have any tips for preventing hair loss and shedding during in winter?
 Comment below!